katvef/katve-blog/content/posts/mind_and_body_disconnected.md

 ## Afterword
-This is a bit shorter than the previous posts, and I might extend this later a bit, but right now I just want to get this out.
+This is a bit shorter than the previous posts and I might extend this later a bit, but right now I just want to get this out.
 It's been waiting for 3 days to be finished and I just haven't had the time and energy.
 Hopefully I can get some more posts done next week.